The Branches of the Army

 - Health Services

-The Cadets in their MS III year are the focal point of the Program as more time and resources are dedicated to these students.
-This is because the summers of their MS III years Cadets participate in the Leadership Development and Assessment Course (LDAC), a thirty-three-day-long course conducted at Fort Lewis, Washington.
-Completing LDAC is the pinnacle of an ROTC career and puts the Cadet closer to the ultimate goal—a commission.
+Cadets in their MS III year, are the focal point of the Program as more time and resources are dedicated to these students.
+This is because the summer of the MS III year, Cadets participate in the Leadership Development and Assessment Course (LDAC), a thirty-three-day-long course conducted at Fort Lewis, Washington.
+Completing LDAC is the pinnacle of an ROTC career and puts the Cadet closer to the ultimate goal-a commission.
 While at LDAC, Cadets receive assessments based on their leadership performance which, to some degree, determines which branch or specialty for which they serve.
 The result is a competitive atmosphere both for the Cadets and respective schools; every Army ROTC program in the nation, to include schools such as Harvard, Princeton, MIT, Georgia Tech, and Georgia Southern University, compete for top honors at LDAC.
 Once returning from LDAC, Cadets are promoted to MS IVs and inherit the responsibility for the training of junior Cadets while under the supervision of professional Cadre.